 Effectively simulating the evolution of language demands robust natural language processing capabilities.
 In recent years, the rapid development of Large Language Models (LLMs) has opened new avenues for simulating the dynamics of social systems.
-LLMs, with their ability to understand and generate sophisticated language, have become powerful tools for simulating the evolution of language.
+LLMs, with their ability to understand and generate sophisticated language, have become powerful tools for modeling the evolution of communication patterns.
 Numerous studies have explored the application of LLMs in simulating human user behaviors across various scenarios.
-For example, \cite{hua2023war, park2023generative, gao2023s3} integrated LLMs with multi-agent systems to simulate micro-social networks, observing agent behaviors and strategies that reflect human interaction patterns.
-In \cite{fu2023improving}, LLMs were used to simulate strategies in negotiation games, continuously optimizing bargaining tactics through iterative self-play; additionally, LLMs have achieved significant results in social reasoning games (such as Werewolf), developing effective game strategies by analyzing historical communication patterns \cite{xu2023exploring}, demonstrating their potential for evolving behaviors in dynamic contexts.
+For example, prior works~\cite{hua2023war, park2023generative, gao2023s3} integrated LLMs with multi-agent systems to simulate micro-social networks, observing agent behaviors and strategies that reflect human interaction patterns.
+In addition, Fu et al.~\cite{fu2023improving} employed LLMs to simulate strategies in negotiation games, continuously optimizing bargaining tactics through iterative self-play.
+Moreover, LLMs have achieved significant results in social reasoning games such as Werewolf, developing effective strategies by analyzing historical communication patterns~\cite{xu2023exploring}, demonstrating their potential for modeling evolving behaviors in dynamic contexts.

-Although LLMs have been widely adopted for understanding human intentions and simulating social system dynamics, their potential for investigating social media users' language evolution under stringent content moderation policies has yet to be fully realized.
+Although LLMs have been widely adopted for understanding human intentions and simulating social system dynamics, their potential for investigating social media users’ language evolution under stringent content moderation policies has yet to be fully realized.
 Three key dimensions warrant attention in this area.
 First, the evolution of language is not solely driven by user behavior but also shaped by platform-level content moderation policies, resulting in a distinctly adversarial interaction.
 Second, such a scenario must not only circumvent regulation but also ensure that information can be accurately conveyed—a conflict-laden and complex set of objectives that significantly heightens the challenge of strategy evolution.
-Third, effective simulation of language evolution cannot rely solely on inference from existing corpora, because an overreliance on static data may limit the emergence of new strategies, making it difficult for models to capture the dynamic changes arising during the process of language evolution.
+Third, effective simulation of language evolution cannot rely solely on inference from existing corpora, because an overreliance on static data may limit the emergence of new strategies, making it difficult for models to capture the dynamic changes arising during the process of linguistic adaptation.